QunLiu-sdu/Towards-Low-Latency-Implementation/ReadMe.txt

 run.py - the main process to run our algorithm for multiprocessing in python.

 This program requires Python3.

+In main.py, we need to choose one method (1. from Algorithm or 2. from AlgorithmNorandom   import getGraph).
+Type 1 may have the larger search space while Type 2 has less running time.

 An example is shown as follows.
 	matrix.txt - a given matrix